barbeque/sg1000/README.md

 This version contains experimental features.

  * Wider holes on the boot ROM socket footprint, to accept a Textool/AliExpress-style ZIF socket for easier ROM changes during development
+ * 1206 ferrite bead on video path to prevent colour burst noise

 # v0.4 (in testing)
 This version is in active development and may not be suitable for testing yet.